kubre/WonderLearning/README.md

 ## Teacher Module

-### Questions I have

--   Can there be multiple teachers for same subject
--   Will batches change every year
--   who would assign divisions to the student (Center Head or Teacher)

-### Notes for me

--   Thought on divisions implementation
-    -   Store division name directly on admission table and in
-    -   batches table only store school id

-### Admin Features
+### Admin Panel Features

--   Admin should have an ability to (add/edit/delete) following:
+-   Admin should have an ability to (add/edit/delete) following:<br>
-    `Subjects > Books > Chapters > Topics` This also represents how these modules related to each other
+    Subjects > Books > Chapters > Topics > Sub Topics This also represents how these modules related to each other chapters contains topics and books contains chapter so on.

+    -   Syllabus: Handled using Nested Set Package
+        - (27/apr 5:48pm) Admin Screen for syllabus: adding, updating, deleting using vue components

 -   Ability to add academic year calendar with assigning of each topic on particular

-### Center Head Features
+### Center Head/Owner Panel Features

 -   Divisions facility (Center head will be able to create Divisions for student Like A, B, etc.)
--   Center Head will assign a subject and division to a teacher (Teacher can have multiple subjects and multiple divisions assigned to them).
+-   Center Head will assign a Program (PG/NUR/LKG/UKG) and division to a teacher (Teacher can have multiple subjects and multiple divisions assigned to them though subject would only have a single teacher).
+-   Approval to Daily Teaching (Taught) syllabus.
--   Approval of weekly student performance reports.
+-   Approval to weekly student performance reports.
 -   Can see Student attendance and performance report an export excel if needed.
+-   They can provide approval to the completed Topic/Sub topic submitted by teachers as finished which then will be sent to parents of students who have attended school on that particular day.

-### Teacher Features
+### Teacher Panel Features

+-   Dashboard for teacher
 -   Teachers will be able to see the list of all students under their divisions
 -   They can mark attendance for students everyday
 -   They will see entire syllabus for the subject they have been assigned
--   They can mark a topic as finished which then will be sent parents of students who attended school that day in that division
+-   They can mark a Topic/Sub topic as finished on that particular day which then will be sent to center head for an approval.
--   End of the week teacher would fill out performance report for every child on basis of chapters and will give them a remark of from 1 to 10.
+-   End of the week teacher would fill out performance report for every child on basis of chapters and will give them a remark from 1 to 10.
 This needs to be approved by center head before this can be seen by parents.
 -   This weekly report then can be converted to final report for entire year forming a report card for that student which then can be seen from parents app.
 -   Teachers will be able to see old attendance of students in their batch and get excel report if needed
 -   Teachers will be able to see the performance report of their student and export it to excel if needed

+### Notes for me

+-   Thought on divisions implementation
+    -   Store division name directly on admission table and in
+    -   batches table only store school id